Honores Friderici

 Honores Friderici or Frederici Honores, (Latin, "the Honours, or Regalia, of Frederic") also called Gloria Frederica or Frederici ("Glory of Frederick") was a constellation created by Johann Bode in 1787 to honor Frederick the Great, the king of Prussia who had died in the previous year.
 It was between the constellations of Cepheus, Andromeda, Cassiopeia and Cygnus.
-Its most important stars were Iota, Kappa, Lambda, Omicron, and Psi Andromedae.
+Its most important stars were Iota (Rasalnaqa), Kappa (Kaffalmusalsala), Lambda (Udkadua), Omicron (Alfarasalkamil), and Psi Andromedae.
 The constellation is no longer in use.

 History

 Johann Bode first introduced the constellation in his 1787 publication Astronomisches Jahrbuch, calling it Friedrichs Ehre, to honour Frederick the Great, who had just died the previous year.
 He latinized its name to Honores Friderici in his 1801 work Uranographia.

 He illustrated it as a crown above a sword, pen and olive branch, based on his perception of Frederick as a "hero, sage and peacemaker".

 The constellation was taken up by some cartographers and not by others, but was increasingly ignored from the latter half of the 19th century, and is no longer in use.
 Most of it lies within the borders of modern Andromeda, with parts in Cassiopeia, Cepheus and Pegasus.